-We have planned several schemes that take into account local development and other future growth.
+These schemes, identified in the Local Transport Plan 2016 to 2030 consider local developments and future growth in Maidstone.
 They have been designed to relieve congestion and provide the necessary capacity to keep Maidstone moving.

-The work will be split into 3 phases to help manage the disruption that will be caused by the work.
-Find out more about the details of each phase.
+The work will be divided into three phases to help manage the disruption that will be caused by the work.

-The Maidstone integrated transport package (MITP) covers the funding for all the proposed schemes except the A274 Sutton Road and Willington Street scheme.
+The Maidstone Integrated Transport Package (MITP) covers all the proposed schemes except for the A274 Sutton Road and Willington Street scheme.

 The A274 Sutton Road scheme is expected to cost £2.5 million.
 Section 106 contributions of £1.8 million have been secured from surrounding developments.
 We are working with Maidstone Borough Council to identify suitable funding for the remaining costs.

 Maidstone is committed to providing over 18,500 new homes by 2031.